ruby-processing/PiCrate/docs/_libraries/processing.md

 You might just as well `include_package` to get namespace access to the `processing.sound` package.

+Note processing currently supports only 32 bit drivers on raspberrypi, and we assume 64 bit on regular linux.

 ```ruby
 # This is a simple pink noise generator.
 It can be started with .play(amp).
 # In this example it is started and stopped by clicking into the renderer window.